mdx-editor/site/docs/getting-started.md

 ## Installation

-To use MDXEditor to your project, install the `@mdxeditor/editor` NPM package in your react project:
+To use MDXEditor to your project, install the `@mdxeditor/editor` NPM package in your React project:

 ```sh
 npm install --save @mdxeditor/editor